 Maybe the show has a point its own curators cannot see.
 The Impressionists, who cared deeply about appearances, are surely realists.
 Realists, committed to broad brushstrokes, had an impact on modern American art worth remembering.
 Maybe so, but that means a sort of realism and modernity that the new labels exclude.

 Most of all, the show affirmed exactly what it wanted to disprove.
 George Bellows avoids the worst side of things, as a true-blue American must.
 Yet his blood-stained boxers and smoke-obscured boxcars look downright frightening beside older Impressionism.
-John Singer Sargent's elegant interiors and designer fabrics are the better art, but younger painters were ready at last to air America's dirty linen in public.
+John Singer Sargent in portraiture, with his elegant interiors and designer fabrics, made the better art, but younger painters were ready at last to air America's dirty linen in public.

 "American Impressionism and Realism: The Painting of Modern Life" ran through July 24, 1994, at The Metropolitan Museum of Art.